jvican/snailgun/README.md

 [![Build Status](https://travis-ci.org/jvican/snailgun.svg?branch=master)](https://travis-ci.org/jvican/snailgun)
 ![Maven Central](https://img.shields.io/maven-central/v/me.vican.jorge/snailgun-core_2.12.svg)

-Snailgun is a [Nailgun](https://github.com/facebook/nailgun) client written in Scala.

-The goal of snailgun is to be a flexible, cross-platform, zero-dependency Nailgun client that can be used both as a *binary* and as a *library dependency*.
+Snailgun is a [Nailgun](https://github.com/facebook/nailgun) client written in Scala that can be used as a library and/or compile to native.
+Snailgun aims to be a flexible, cross-platform and zero-dependency nailgun client you can embed in any tool.

 ## Motivation